liam-m9/liam-m9/README.md

 Second-year Computer Science student at the University of Nottingham.

-I build backend systems and full-stack apps.
+I enjoy building backend systems and full-stack apps.
 Lately: a Next.js/Supabase app with AI integration, a rate limiter in Go, and a data analysis tool for a game I play.
 Currently looking for summer 2026 SWE internships in Dubai.